Madison Avenue Hospital

-Madison Avenue Hospital was a 121-bed Manhattan hospital that opened in 1950 and closed in 1976.
+Madison Avenue Hospital was a 121-bed hospital on the Upper East Side of Manhattan, New York City, that opened in 1950 and closed in 1976.
 In 1971, it was described as "a profit-making institution where abortions are performed on a large scale."

 One unresolved problem with the hospital's building, noted in 1969, was that at the "16-story structure at 30 East 76th Street built in 1928, there is only one exit."
 The building has been converted to luxury apartments.

 History

 Madison opened in 1950 when Dr. Imre Weitzner "headed a syndicate that bought the proprietary hospital, then called Gotham Hospital" which was renamed Madison Avenue Hospital.
 By 1971, his son "Dr. Howard B. Weitzner, chief of gynecology at Madison Avenue Hospital" had opened an abortion referral service, the subject of "questioning by a legislative committee."
 There were other hearings regarding funding in 1974.

 Loss of funding

 Madison was the third of a series of hospitals closed in the mid-1970s for "life-threatening fire and health violations".
 Linden General Hospital and Wadsworth Hospital were the prior pair.
 Initially, the each lost certification, then they lost funding.
 As a result, it was "economically unfeasible for the hospital to stay in business."